Liouville property for groups and conformal dimension: Random walk and Liouville property

-Assume that $\mu$ is a probability measure on a countable group $G$.
-Then the limit $h_{\mu}=\lim \frac{1}{n} H(\mu^{*n})$ exists and is called the (Avez) \emph{asymptotic entropy} of $\mu$.
-The entropy criterion, proven by Kaimanovich and Vershik \cite{Kai-Ver} and Derriennic \cite{Der}, states that if $H(\mu)<+\infty$, then $\mu$ has trivial Poisson boundary if and only if $h_{\mu}=0$.
+\end{proof} Assume that $\mu$ is a probability measure of finite entropy on a countable group $G$.
+Then the limit exists and is called the (Avez) \emph{asymptotic entropy} of $\mu$.
+We recall the fundamental result:

+\begin{thm}[Entropy criterion, Kaimanovich--Vershik \cite{Kai-Ver}, Derriennic \cite{Der}] Let $\mu$ be a probability mesaure on a countable group $G$.
+If $H(\mu)<+\infty$, then the $\mu$-random walk has the Liouville property if and only if $h_{\mu}=0$. \end{thm}

 For groups acting on rooted trees, the entropy criterion combined with the previous properties of entropy gives the following sufficient condition for boundary triviality.
-Some tightly related criteria appeared in \cite{barthvirag,Kai-munchaussen} and were used in several papers. \begin{prop} Let $G$ be a finitely generated group of automorphisms of a rooted tree $\alb^*$ endowed with a word metric, and $\mu$ be a probability measure on $G$ with finite entropy.
+Some tightly related criteria appeared in \cite{barthvirag,Kai-munchaussen}. \begin{prop} Let $G$ be a finitely generated group of automorphisms of a rooted tree $\alb^*$ endowed with a word length $l(\cdot)$, and $\mu$ be a probability measure on $G$ with finite entropy.
 Then there is a constant $C>0$ such that for every $n, t>0$ we have

 In particular, if there exists a sequence $(\varepsilon_n)$ tending to $0$ such that for every $n$ we have